EpicEfeathers/TermFormer/README.md

 - There are many learning oppurtinities to make it better
     - Should have rewritten the `popup_creator.add_coloured_text` and `popup_creator.add_text` functions to be more similar in how they are called
     - Should have made the base `popup` class better to avoid repeated code
+- If background is not erasing properly in the level editor, make sure to **DRAG** when using the same colour as the background.
+- Adjusting screen size while playing / editing will reset everything!